Okoboji Summer Theatre Company

 Box Office Overview - Mainstage Shows

-- Two senior citizens, age 65 or older, will be admitted for the regular price of one on Saturday matinees (4:30 p.m.) and Sunday evenings (6 p.m.)
+- Seniors, age 65 or older, Saturday matinee (4:30 p.m.) and Sunday evening (6 p.m.)

-- All Saturday evening (8 p.m.) performances are available at the two-for-one ticket price for all ages
+- All ages, Saturday evening (8 p.m.)

 For our students